 The provision of behavioral health services by a behavioral health provider via a secure two-way, real-time, interactive audio/video telecommunication system.
-These services may be referred to as Telehealth or virtual visits.

 Urgent Access

 A situation in which immediate care is not needed for stabilization, but if not addressed in a timely way could escalate to an emergency situation.
 Availability should be within 48 hours or less or as mandated by state law.